bonsai-rx/bonsai-rx.github.io/_docs/05-observables.md

 We can see from the workflow diagram above that the `Sample` operator subscribes to two sequences: `Grayscale` and `KeyDown`.
 The marble diagram shows an hypothetical example of these two independent streams. `Grayscale` is sending out images periodically, following the camera.
 However, `KeyDown` sends out a notification only when there is a key press, which can happen at any moment, even in between camera images.

 The diagram makes clear the behaviour of `Sample`: it sends out the latest image that was received from `Grayscale` whenever there was a new key press.
 Marble diagrams are a useful tool to convey graphically the intuition of what a reactive operator is doing and will be used extensively throughout these pages.

+## Hot versus cold observable sequences {#temperature}

+Some of the most subtle, but very important, aspects of the behaviour of observable sequences are the effects of subscription.
+When an image processing operator subscribes to a sequence of frames from a camera, that camera is turned on and acquisition is started.
+When the same operator subscribes to a sequence of frames from a video file, that file is opened and frames begin to be decoded into memory.
+These and other subscription side effects are necessary in order to generate the data items emitted from a sequence.

+The effects of subscription can have very different implications on the behaviour of reactive operators, depending on the nature of the underlying observable sequence.
+Consider again the difference between a video camera and a video file.

+A video camera generates a live broadcast of images.
+If an operator subscribes to the camera at any one time, it will get the images that are being captured by the camera at that time.
+If another operator subscribes to the camera at a later time, it will not receive the same images that the first operator received.
+When observable sequences have this fire-and-forget behaviour, they are said to be *hot*.

+A video file also generates a sequence of images, but in contrast to the camera, these images are generated on-demand.
+They are permanently stored on disk, and whenever an operator subscribes to the file, all the images can be played back from the beginning.
+Every operator will receive all the frames from the file, no matter when they subscribe to the sequence.
+When observable sequences have this on-demand behaviour, they are said to be *cold*.

+Understanding the *temperature* of an observable sequence is particularly important when that sequence is shared between multiple operators.
+It can help to understand whether those operators will see the same data items, and what the effects of subscribing to the shared sequence at different times are going to be.

+It is also possible to change the temperature of observable sequences using reactive operators.
+One operator can subscribe to the camera and start recording all incoming images.
+It can then replay all images on-demand to every downstream operator, even if they subscribe late.
+The originally *hot* sequence has been turned into a *cold* observable by this replay behaviour.

+Conversely, another operator can subscribe to a video file and start posting all the images to downstream operators.
+However, when other operators subscribe to it, instead of requesting a new subscription to the video, it simply starts to share the images coming from the original subscription, at whatever point of the video it is in.
+The originally *cold* sequence has been turned into a *hot* observable by this sharing, or publishing, behaviour.

+In the Bonsai visual language, whenever two operators receive data from the same source, i.e. whenever there are branches in the workflow, subscriptions are shared by default.
+This means that the default sharing behaviour of Bonsai sequences is *hot* by default.
+It is possible to change this by using specialized sharing operators, called [Subjects](/docs/subjects/).